blbst123/recast.ly/README.md

 # recast.ly
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project to practice using React to build a video player app that utilizes the YouTube API.
+I completed this as a student at [hackreactor](http://hackreactor.com) with a pair.